|

 time, and

-so have allowed themselves to be trained to hunger for the ability to exclude above all things.
-If you don’t
+so have allowed themselves to be trained to hunger for the ability

-believe us, try going to a
+believe me, try going to a

 fetish club sometime (“We are the freaks,

-and we accept everybody, because we
+and we accept everybody,

-are the complete opposite of the
+are the complete opposite

 cool